Home » About Rous County Council » News, careers and feedback » Coronavirus (COVID-19) update

 Flood mitigation continues with construction projects and replacement and routine maintenance of various flood mitigation infrastructure.

 Weed biosecurity remains focused on administering the Biosecurity Act 2015 in relation to weeds, undertaking a range of regulatory functions, including inspections.

-We understand that we have an obligation to do our part to disrupt the spread of COVID-19 and are working hard to do that.
-In response to the evolving situation we have made a range of changes to how we operate and believe those changes will help keep our people and their families safer.
+In response to the evolving COVID-19 situation, we have made a range of changes to how we operate as needed to help keep our people and their families safer.
 We are committed to doing our part to contribute to protecting our community.

-Some of the types of changes we have put in place are: segregation of teams and duties; physical distancing (where segregation is not possible); strict site entry and movement controls for visitors, contractors and deliveries.
-These steps have been taken to protect our staff, particularly those who are critical to our day-to-day operations.
+Some of the types of changes we have put in place when required includes: segregation of teams and duties; physical distancing (where segregation is not possible); site entry and movement controls for visitors, contractors and deliveries.
+These steps were taken to protect our staff, particularly those who are critical to our day-to-day operations.

-We are actively monitoring all key government sources of advice on a daily basis to ensure we have the latest information available to inform our decision making.
-This includes updating our response plans as required and continuing to share health and hygiene information with our people and strongly encouraging them to follow the advice of health authorities.
+We will continue to monitor government advice to ensure we have the latest information available to inform our decision making.
+This includes updating our response plans as required, continuing to share health and hygiene information with our people, and strongly encouraging them to follow the advice of health authorities.

-Council is also establishing multiple teams to operate and maintain our water supply distribution networks.
-The teams will be available to respond to water breaks and other maintenance issues as normal.
+Council has multiple staff available to operate and maintain our water supply distribution networks.
+The team has continued to be available to respond to water breaks and other maintenance issues as normal.